 Member state VAT rates

-However, if you automatically convert the foreign currency into sterling using an agreed daily or other periodic rate and you record these sterling amounts in your business accounts, you can use these figures to complete your quarterly VAT MOSS Return.
+If you automatically convert the foreign currency into sterling on your business accounts (using an agreed daily or other periodic rate) you can use the figures from your accounts to complete your quarterly VAT MOSS Return.

-Correcting a VAT MOSS Return
+How to correct a VAT MOSS Return

-- From the ‘At a glance’ screen select ‘View VAT Mini One Stop Shop periods’.
+- From the ‘at a glance’ screen, select ‘view VAT Mini One Stop Shop periods’.

 You can make changes to your VAT MOSS Return up to 3 years and 20 days after the end of the relevant period.